trofi/trofi.github.io.gen/posts/293-mysterious-patchelf-linkage-bug.md

 I had some past experience with errors like that in recent the past [here](https://github.com/NixOS/nixpkgs/pull/158047) and [here](https://github.com/NixOS/nixpkgs/issues/201254).
 In both cases it was a `nixpkgs`-specific problem of mixing multiple toolchain versions in a single `stdenv`.
 I expect this kind of problem to come back from time to time until bootstrap process is changed to avoid any mixing of toolchain versions.

-Thus I was looking forward to debug yet another one of those.
+Thus, I was looking forward to debug yet another one of those.
 I ran the bisect and got the
 [Merge pull request #245550 from trofi/gcc-restore-sys-include](https://github.com/NixOS/nixpkgs/commit/8470989a96eb1c0e0c12c30c1b7bd7174ed9349b).
 as the culprit.
 My own commit!
 Uh-on.
 One of the problems is that it's a merge commit of the change, not the change itself.
 Why did bisect skip the change itself?
-Why did the PR cause this failure at all?
+Why did the `PR` cause this failure at all?
 It did not make sense.
 Reverting the commit on top of `staging-next` did fix the `patchelf` linkage.
 Should it be the culprit then?
 I was about to submit the revert and move on to less cryptic things.
 But for some reason just before giving up I tried to run `--rebuild` on a random "good" commit and got the `patchelf` linkage failure!
 That meant the error was non-deterministic.
 It did not make sense.
 On one hand `sys-include` commit above is quite relevant to the way `gcc` bootstraps.
-On the other hand it is not supposed to lead to non-deterministic failures.
+On the other hand, it is not supposed to lead to non-deterministic failures.

 I had to start from the first principles to see where and how linkage